d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex4/my-internal-orders-view/README.md

   >🎓Note: With the mapping, the data access of the view _V_MY_INTERNAL_ORDERS_ is now secured by filtering the data on _Company Code_ with user's allowed values.
 If user does not have valid entries in the _T_COMPANYCODE_DAC_ table, he will not be able to see any value.

   <br><br>![](../images/create_my_internal_orders_ads_09.png)
-8. Select on the _Output_ Node the Data Preview from the context menu.
+9. Select on the _Output_ Node the Data Preview from the context menu.
+As a result you should be to view only data for **Company Code 9004**.
   <br><br>![](../images/create_my_internal_orders_ads_10.png)
   <br><br>![](../images/create_my_internal_orders_ads_11.png)
   <br><br>![](../images/create_my_internal_orders_ads_12.png)